deepray-AI/deepray/docs/tutorials/README.md

-# TensorFlow Addons Tutorials
+# Deepray Tutorials

-TensorFlow Addons welcomes and highly encourages tutorial contributions.
+Deepray welcomes and highly encourages tutorial contributions.

 ## How To Contribute